erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/356ed31d-9ad8-4c73-8494-5d498ab25157" width="800"/>
 </p>

-There are 2 options at the "OPEN OR CREATE A NEURALNETWORK" stage.<br /><br />
+There are 2 options at stage "OPEN OR CREATE A NEURALNETWORK".<br /><br />
 0 - Open a neural network<br />
 1 - Create a new neural network<br /><br />
 1 must be entered to create a new neural network.<br /><br />